Crate massa_versioning

 • Used a lot when merging 2 MipStore:

-• By replaying the history of the states of the received MipStore (bootstrap), we can safely updates in the bootstrap process
+• By replaying the history of the states of the received MipStore (bootstrap), we can safely update in the bootstrap process

-• When we init MipStore (at startup), this ensures that we have a time ranges & versions consistent list of MipInfo
+• When we initialize a MipStore (at startup), this ensures that we have a time ranges & versions consistent list of MipInfo

 • For instance, this can avoid to have 2 MipInfo with the same name